-- Enable students to develop a competent level of knowledge and understanding and independent learning ability commensurate with an Honours degree level award and recognised skills in community-based practice. - Promote understanding of communities, young people and families in the context of difference and inequality through which students develop inclusive, anti-oppressive and transformative practices. - Promote understanding of work with communities, young people and families characterised by its attention to values, principles, purposes and processes, and enable students to develop transformative and educational practices compatible with these. - Encourage students to be reflexive and reflective practitioners in order that they have confidence in their ability to explore complex professional dilemmas from an ethical base.

-Enable students to develop a strong sense of their own professional identity, enabling them to engage critically with a variety of policy contexts and with complex fields of accountability.
+- Enable students to develop a competent level of knowledge and understanding and independent learning ability commensurate with an Honours degree level award and professional practitioner status. - Promote understanding of young people and communities in the context of difference and inequality through which students develop inclusive and anti-oppressive practice. - Promote understanding of youth and community work characterised by its attention to values, principles, purposes and processes, and enable students to develop an educational practice compatible with these. - Encourage students to be reflexive and reflective practitioners in order that they have confidence in their ability to explore complex professional dilemmas from an ethical base. - Enable students to develop a strong sense of their own professional identity, enabling them to engage critically with a variety of policy contexts and with complex fields of accountability.